 It doesn’t have any macro keys, but the function keys on top of the keyboard are fully customizable with Logitech’s G-HUB.

 Though it may feel like the price tag should also decrease alongside a keyboard’s size, it could be quite the opposite if you’re shopping through the industry’s household names.
 Budget options may feel as premium as your reputable brands, but most of them last as long as them, if not longer.

 E-Element Z is a stunning keyboard that offers an unheard number of customization options in its price range.
 You can choose from five different board colors: black, blue, gold, pink, and white.
 E-Element Z also lets gamers select the type of switches they’d like in their keyboards, and you can pick one from the Outemu Blues, Browns, or Reds.

 If this is the first time you hear about Outemu switches, the company also produces Razer’s switches for them, so they certainly aren’t strangers to the mechanical keyboard game.

 This tenkeyless keyboard comes with 10 different light modes.
-While the mods are miles away from the RGB you’ll get in more expensive models, they still look pretty.
+While the mods are miles away from the RGB, you’ll get in more expensive models, and they still look pretty.
 The keyboard is mainly made out of ABS and metal.
 There’s a matte feeling on the keyboard, which you can feel when you slide your finger around its frame.

 The keyboard lacks the dedicated media keys, but it’s also rare to see in small form factor keyboards.
 You’ll need to use the FN key alongside the function buttons as a replacement.